Leadership

 Regional Security Advisor

 Mr. Brown has been employed by the Secure Community Network since April 2022 and has significant experience in all aspects of global terrorism threats, risks, and physical security considerations.
 Mr. Brown previously served in the Federal Bureau of Investigation (FBI) from 2001-2022.
 During his FBI career, Mr. Brown conducted and supervised criminal and counterterrorism investigations, and ultimately served as a Senior Leader as Assistant Special Agent in Charge of the Birmingham Division and Unit Chief of the Counterterrorism Division at FBI Headquarters.
 Mr. Brown also served in leadership roles during numerous high-profile special events during his career, including the 2013 Boston Marathon Bombing, 2014 Winter Sochi Olympics, 2018 Senior PGA Championship and the 2022 World Games.
-Additionally, Mr. Brown served in numerous overseas leadership assignments in high-risk areas, to include Balad, Iraq, Baghdad, Iraq, Afghanistan and Guantanamo Bay, Cuba.
+Additionally, Mr. Brown served in numerous overseas leadership assignments in high-risk areas, including Balad, Iraq, Baghdad, Iraq, Afghanistan and Guantanamo Bay, Cuba.
 Prior to his employment with the FBI, Mr. Brown served as a Police Officer and Detective for 10 years.

 Claire Diamond